 To get here you’ll navigate the beautiful twists and turns of the Calder and Hebble Navigation as it combines delicately the use of canal and river.
 This journey is packed with quirky shops and independent pubs.
 There are also some really nice, isolated spots to stop for the evening if you’re after some isolation and an evening staring at the stars.

 A short journey up the stunning Leeds and Liverpool Canal but plenty of locks for your crew to get their teeth into.
-You’ll pass plenty of pubs and greenery wrapped around this once-busy industrial waterway.
+On this canal boat holidays in Yorkshire you’ll pass plenty of pubs and greenery wrapped around this once-busy industrial waterway.
 The canal was important to Saltaire, now a world heritage site.
 Titus Salt did an incredible job building this area for the health and well-being of his workers.
 Once a place with no pubs I think it’s fair to say it’s changed on that front and with the river running through the park, it’s a great place to explore and relax.

 Once at the famous Wigan Pier, you’ll have navigated almost 93 miles of the 127 miles the Leeds and Liverpool Canal has to offer and are in the depths of Lancashire.
 Grab a Wigan Kebab and start heading back.
 With another few nights added on to the hire, you could even make your way back by doing one of our Pennine rings and coming back via the Huddersfield or Rochdale Canal.